jforge/wtd-2017/node-red/README.md

 The flow was created using Node-RED 0.17.5 with Node-RED dashboard

-It visualize some volatile values from a Cybus Connectware data source and triggers values using MQTT
+It visualizes some volatile values from a Cybus Connectware data source and triggers values using MQTT
 (simple communication with thermochromic patch owner resp. her capacitive sensor).